-Option and warrant pricing models require the input of assumptions including the expected volatility.
+Option and warrant pricing models require the input of highly subjective assumptions including the expected volatility.
 Changes in the assumptions can materially affect the fair value estimate, and therefore, the existing models do not necessarily provide a reliable measure of the fair value of the Company's stock options and warrants.
-The Company's expected volatility is estimated using the historical volatility of CanAlaska's share price.
-The following assumptions were used in the Black-Scholes option pricing model to calculate the compensation expense for the year ended April 30, 2024 and 2023:
+The Company's expected volatility is estimated using the historical volatility of Core Nickel and CanAlaska Uranium Ltd.'s share price for the period prior to the spin-out transaction (note 14).
+The following assumptions were used in the Black-Scholes Option Pricing Model to calculate the compensation expense for the years ended April 30, 2025 and 2024: